 4. Treatment Agent in Oilfield Produced Water Treatment

 The produced water contains emulsified oil and colloidal particles, etc., and corrosion and scaling will remain meanwhile.
 Therefore, the addition of a treatment chemical can improve the water quality of the produced water.
-Common water treatment chemicals are flocculants, scale inhibitors, and fungicides, etc. Among them, the flocculant mainly relies on the electric neutralization and bridging action to make various colloidal particles and oil droplets destabilize and coalesce into large flocs which are easy to settle, thereby achieving the purpose of purifying the water quality.
+Common water treatment chemicals are flocculants, scale inhibitors, and fungicides, etc. Among them, the flocculant mainly relies on the electric neutralization and bridging action to make various colloidal particles and oil droplets destabilize and coalesce into large flocs that are easy to settle, thereby achieving the purpose of purifying the water quality.

 However, although this kind of water treatment chemical has a good effect, there is a certain difficulty in promoting the application due to its strong pertinence.
 Only improving the adaptability and profitability of flocculants can further promotion be made.

-The flotation agent is also a common water treatment chemical which not only has a good demulsification effect, but also separates the oil and water.
+The flotation agent is also a common water treatment chemical that not only has a good demulsification effect but also separates the oil and water.
 At the same time, it can purify the water by floating the oil droplets and the suspended matter.
 However, there are relatively few types of such treatment agents on the market in China, and they are expensive and difficult to meet the needs of oilfield produced water.

 Corrosion inhibitors and scale inhibitors have a good treatment effect as well.
-They are mainly used to ensure the smooth treatment of the produced water against the corrosion and scaling problems that are easy to occur in the produced water treatment system, and can achieve good corrosion inhibition and scale inhibition.
+They are mainly used to ensure the smooth treatment of the produced water against the corrosion and scaling problems that are easy to occur in the produced water treatment system and can achieve good corrosion inhibition and scale inhibition.